 March 25, 2015

-Alexandria, VA – American Society of Travel agents (ASTA) President and CEO Zane Kerby issues this statement in response to the Maryland Senate’s party-line passage yesterday of legislation (SB 190) that would apply the state’s six percent sales tax to the service fees and other markups “accommodations intermediaries” charge their clients for booking Maryland hotel rooms:
+Alexandria, VA – American Society of Travel Advisors (ASTA) President and CEO Zane Kerby issues this statement in response to the Maryland Senate’s party-line passage yesterday of legislation (SB 190) that would apply the state’s six percent sales tax to the service fees and other markups “accommodations intermediaries” charge their clients for booking Maryland hotel rooms:

 “ASTA is disappointed by the Maryland Senate’s passage of Senate Bill (SB) 190, which would apply new taxes to the services travel agents provide to their clients, and now calls on the House of Delegates to oppose it and any similar measure.